Contact Bri: firstname.lastname@example.org

 Leadership means a lot of things.
 Leadership does a whole lot of things.
-Gilead wouldn't be Gilead without the grade a team of volunteers that make it happen.
+Gilead wouldn't be Gilead without the Grade-A team of who help us make it happen.

 Pedro Bortoto is a full-time househusband writing his PhD thesis, still trying to figure out the whole church thing.
 He believes in Gilead's mission of creating a welcoming place, and he hopes to help it flourish as a church and as a community.
 If you need Portuguese lessons for some weird reason, he can provide them.

 Lizzy Brady Bortoto is a union organizer and recovering evangelical.
 A couple years ago, she spontaneously tattooed a large pineapple on her forearm, but it also symbolizes hospitality and welcome, so it all worked out in the end.
 Lizzy loves to share stories, and believes that Gilead is a place where you can share yours, too.

 Alexa Dava thought she liked working with kids but now that she's been a children's pastor and a parenting educator, she's unsure.
 She finds rest in doing Yoga with Adriene, playing charades, and picnicking on Loyola Beach with her hunney, Jack.
 Alexa decided to stay at Gilead when Rebecca shouted, "Come and get it, y'all!" as the invitation to communion.

 Jill Dunlap comes to Gilead by way of the first beer release at Smack Dab.
 She is excited to be helping the leadership team with congregational care in the coming year.
 Jill works from home for a higher education association, which means she gets really excited for Sunday services so she can talk to real people.
 Jill also teaches Political Science at St. Xavier University and does dissertation editing on the side.